Karin Salanova

 Karin Salanova (born 29 January 1975) is a Venezuelan politician, deputy of the National Assembly for circuit 3 of Aragua state and the Justice First opposition party.

 Career

 Karin graduated as a lawyer from Universidad Santa María in Caracas.

-Before becoming a deputy, Karin served as state secretary of the Justice First party and as president of the municipal council of José Félix Ribas for the 2015–2016 term.
-She was elected as deputy of the National Assembly for circuit 3 of Aragua state in the 2015 parliamentary elections representing the Democratic Unity Roundtable (MUD) opposition coalition, for Justice First party.
-She was known as "the 112nd" for being among the last deputies to be proclaimed.
-Since 2016, she integrated the Permanent Family Commission, and for the 2018–2019 period Karin served as its vice-president.
+Salanova served as state secretary of the Justice First party and as president of the municipal council of José Félix Ribas for the 2015–2016 term.
+She was elected deputy of the National Assembly for circuit 3 of Aragua state in the 2015 parliamentary elections representing the Democratic Unity Roundtable (MUD) opposition coalition, for Justice First party.
+She was known as "the 112th", as she was among the last deputies to be proclaimed.
+In 2016, she joined the Permanent Family Commission, and for the 2018–2019 period Salanova served as its vice-president.